Lagrange Interpolation with Python

 Python code for Lagrange interpolation

-For our purposes isn’t important to understand how to compute this polynomial, as there are math libraries that will do it for us.
+For our purposes it isn’t important to understand how to compute this polynomial, as there are math libraries that will do it for us.
 The most common algorithm is Lagrange interpolation and we show how to do that in Python.

 Float example